 Also, when you buy your new house, you can move at your leisure by keeping your tenancy slightly beyond the day of completion.
 This allows plenty of time to move, but also to clean the rental property before you move out.

 14. Selling first and renting before buying works well if you live in a large house

-If you love in a very large house moving everything out in the day of completion can be a stretch and quite stressful.
+If you live in a very large house, moving everything out on the day of completion can be a stretch and quite stressful.

-This is where moving into rented first helps.
-This is because it gives you more time to pack everything away, move your furniture and belongings you don’t need while you’re renting into storage and the move what you do need into the rented house.
+This is where moving into rented first helps, because it gives you more time to pack everything away.
+You can move your furniture and belongings you don’t need while you’re renting into storage.
+Then move what you do need into the rented house.

 15. You reduce the risks associated with what can go wrong between exchange and completion